sinProject-Inc/sveltekit-authentication-example/README.md

 1. Visit sign in page
 2. Enter your email address
-3. Check your email for PIN code
+3. Check your PIN code in your emails
 4. Enter PIN code

 ## My ask of you